Updated on March 14, 2022

 However… what automation isn’t so good at is the creative decision-making process.

-Automation cannot write the high-converting text of your outbound prospecting emails, design the best landing page for your ideal customer profile, or come up with a catchy subject line.
+Automation cannot write the high-converting text of your outbound prospecting emails or design the best landing page for your ideal customer profile.

 But automation is getting better and better at helping you create and complete these tasks.
 And it is capable of serving your orders based on existing data and proper setup.